stevelederer/okta-auth-swift/README.md

 ### OktaAuthStatus

 Base status class that implements some common functions for the statuses.
-Use `statusType` getter to check for the status type and perform downcast operation
+Also contains `statusType` property that is used to check status type.

 #### canReturn

-Returns `true` if current status can transit to the previous status
+Returns `true` if current status can transit to the previous status.

 ```swift
 open func canReturn() -> Bool